Roth IRAs are a great, tax-efficient way to save for your retirement.

 If you are married filing jointly, you can contribute the maximum amount to a Roth IRA if your MAGI is less than $193,000 ($189,000 for 2018).

 To make a partial contribution

 At higher income levels, you can contribute less, based on a formula devised by the IRS.
-The relevant income figures:
+The relevant income figures for 2019:

 You can’t contribute to a Roth IRA at all if your income is above those levels.